 I am an involved person.
 I know that I can make a difference to the world and to the lives of people around me.
 I’m creative in the way that I approach difficulty. ” A mover and a shaker” as my friends would say.
 I hate injustice and consider myself an activist for what is true and just.

-I have two amazing children age 9 and 11, whom I’m homeschooling for the second year now.
+I have two amazing children age 10 and 12, whom I’m homeschooling for the third year now.
 It gives us the freedom to travel and learn in ‘the classroom of life’.
 Sarah and Troy attended a full 2 week PDC on Hope Permaculture Farm in the Eastern Cape at the beginning of 2016.

 I completed my Introduction to Permaculture, Permaculture Design Course and Permaculture Facilitators Course at Organic and Permaculture Farm – Hope Permaculture Farm (now Hope Foundation operating on Santa Paloma Guest Farm) in East London at the beginning of 2016.